Stephen C. Earle

-Stephen C. Earle (January 4, 1839 – December 12, 1913) was an American architect based in Worcester, Massachusetts.
+Stephen Carpenter Earle (January 4, 1839 – December 12, 1913) was an American architect based in Worcester, Massachusetts.
 During the late 19th century he had a large practice and was responsible for a wide variety of buildings built in New England and beyond.
 He practiced independently and as a senior partner of the firms of Earle & Fuller and Earle & Fisher.
 He is particularly remembered as a follower of the work of Henry Hobson Richardson.

 Life and career

 Stephen Carpenter Earle was born January 4, 1839, in Leicester, Massachusetts, to Amos S. Earle, a manufacturer of hand cards and satinets, and Hannah Earle, née Carpenter.
 The larger Earle family members were prominent Quakers in central Massachusetts.
 When Earle was fourteen, his father died and he was sent to Worcester to live with his uncle, Edward Earle, later a mayor of Worcester.
 His mother and six younger siblings moved west to Oakland County, Michigan, to be near her brother.
 Having been first educated in the Leicester district school, Earle now finished his education at the Worcester High School and at the Moses Brown School, a Quaker boarding school in Providence, Rhode Island.
 He received his initial architectural training in the offices of Worcester and New York City architects, most notably that of Calvert Vaux.
 During the American Civil War, he served in the United States Army for eleven months in 1862 and 1863.
 Quakers being opposed to violence, some fellow members of the Worcester Friends Meeting moved to have him dismissed.
 He argued that he was "fight[ing] for peace" and the larger meeting chose to make an exception as he served chiefly in a medical capacity.
 After the war, he spent a year employed as a drafter for the recently restarted Hoosac Tunnel, followed by a year traveling in Europe.

 In 1866 Earle returned to Worcester.
 In February, he opened an office of his own, and in March, he formed the partnership of Earle & Fuller with James E. Fuller.
 Shortly thereafter, they won a competition to design Boynton Hall (1868), the first building of the Worcester Polytechnic Institute (WPI).
 They also designed the former Orthodox Friends Meeting House (1868), now the Apostolic Faith Mission, in Brooklyn and All Saints Episcopal Church (1877, burned 1932).
 They served as supervising architects for the second Worcester High School (1871, demolished), an early work of Henry Hobson Richardson.
 In 1868 and 1869, Earle was enrolled in a special course in architecture at the just-opened Massachusetts Institute of Technology in Boston.
 From 1872 to 1885, a second office was maintained in Boston, expanding their geographic reach.
 Fuller withdrew from the partnership in 1876, Earle continuing independently.